shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 7: Recursion/Step 7.2: Subsequences Pattern/Subsets.md

 ## Recursive Solution

 - using a boolean array to track whether or not the element should be included in the current result
+- runtime looks fine on leetcode if i directly just maintain a list instead of a boolean array - probably removals from end of list ain't that bad

 ```java
 class Solution {